-When Pile Driver/Bridgeworkers are required, Foremen excepted, they will be dispatched by the respective local Union.
+When Pile Driver/Bridgeworkers are required, Forepersons excepted, they will be dispatched by the respective local Union.
 The Employer will be allowed to rehire by name request, members who have worked for the Employer within the previous twelve (12) months.

-The Employer will have the right to name request Foremen provided they are members of the Pile Drivers Union.
-When a member is name requested as Foreman, he/she must remain as Foreman for the remainder of the job or until there is a reduction in force.
+The Employer will have the right to name request Forepersons provided they are members of the Pile Drivers Union.
+When a member is name requested as Foreperson, they must remain as Foreperson for the remainder of the job or until there is a reduction in force.
 A member will not be eligible for name request while employed by another Employer signatory to this Agreement.